TD Ameritrade vs Capital.com Comparison

 How do TD Ameritrade and Capital.com differ in terms of minimum deposit?
 What about average spreads and funding options?

 TD Ameritrade requires a minimum deposit of $0, while Capital.com requires a minimum deposit of $20.
-From our testing we found TD Ameritrade offers spreads of 1.25 pips (September 2022), while Capital.com offers spreads of 0.6 (July 2021).
-TD Ameritrade supports Bank Wire (Deposit/Withdraw) for popular funding options, where Capital.com supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw)., neither have Skrill (Deposit/Withdraw)
+It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
+In our research, we've found that TD Ameritrade supports Bank Wire (Deposit/Withdraw) for funding and deposit methods, whereas Capital.com supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, TD Ameritrade or Capital.com?
+Which broker offers more tradeable asset classes, TD Ameritrade or Capital.com?

 Can I trade cryptocurrency with TD Ameritrade or Capital.com?